 Dorothy is best known for her work as a civil rights attorney and judge, acting as a firm voice for gender equality, labor rights, and reproductive rights.
 She was also a champion of cooperative systems, and played a major role as co-founder of the Consumers Cooperative Services with Mary Ellicott Arnold and Mabel Reed.
 She was also a legal advocate for cooperative systems, helping lay the ground work for establishing co-ops in the US.

 Her support of labor organizers and consumer cooperation made her a target of Senator McCarthy, and she topped the list of government employees to be investigated during the red scare.
 Despite this, she continued to work tirelessly for equality and empowerment.
 When Ruth Bader Ginsburg wrote her landmark brief, which resulted in the Equal Protection Clause expanding to cover gender discrimination, Dorothy was listed as a co-author in honor of her lifetime of work.

-Merling is co-founder of Pachamama Coffee, and collective of coffee farm co-ops in Latin America and East Africa.
-Merling is also the general manager of PRODECOOP, which is Pachamama’s member co-op in Nicaragua, representing over 2,000 family farm owners in the country, many owned solely by women.
+Merling is co-founder of Pachamama Coffee, a collective of coffee farm co-ops in Latin America and East Africa.
+Merling is also the general manager of PRODECOOP, which is Pachamama’s member co-op in Nicaragua, representing over 2,000 family farm owners in the country — many owned solely by women.
 Her stated goal is to improve the lives of the farmers and promote ecological, social, and economic sustainability.
 Farm co-ops like Pachamama work to decentralize power and ownership of our food system and promote community growth and support.